Sega development studios: 1991–1999

-The Sega CD was developed to get ahead in Japan, as the PC Engine was more popular and also had a CD drive.
-Sega was able to increase performance and storage, and according to hardware developer Masami Ishikawa, was able to release a nice RPG on it.
-RPG's were the most popular in Japan, and the RPG's from Game Arts were an important asset for Sega, but those games as well as Sega's own Shining and Phantasy Star series were unable to compete with Dragon Quest, Final Fantasy and Ys I&II.
-The most famous title for the Sega CD, was Sonic CD, which was developed in Japan without the involvement of Yuji Naka, although ideas were exchanged.
-It was mainly developed by Naoto Oshima along with much staff that was gathered from all over Sega, many of them young.
+The Mega CD was developed to get ahead in Japan, as the PC Engine was more popular and also had a CD drive.
+According to hardware developer Masami Ishikawa, Sega was able to increase performance and storage capacity, and thus became able to release better RPGs on it.
+The most famous title for the Mega CD was Sonic CD, developed in Japan without the involvement of Yuji Naka, although ideas were exchanged.
+CD was mainly developed by Naoto Ohshima, alongside staff gathered from all over Sega, many of them young.
+RPGs remained the most popular on consoles in Japan, and Game Arts' works were an important asset for Sega; however, those games as well as Sega's own Shining and Phantasy Star series were unable to truly compete with Dragon Quest, Final Fantasy and Ys I&II.
+This later led to their use of Virtua Fighter to create an RPG, since it was Sega's most popular IP in Japan, with the project eventually becoming Shenmue.